Updated June 2020

-Santa Clara is the home to Intel and the San Francisco 49er’s football team.
+Santa Clara is the home to Intel and the San Francisco 49er’s football team and Santa Clara University.

 Santa Clara homes are typically in the $1.0M to $2.0M price range.
 The chart above shows the distribution of home prices by number of bedrooms for 2019 sales.

 Santa Clara homes are still selling for over list price during the first two weeks on market.
 After that they are typically selling below list.
 Note: this is showing the current list price, after any price reductions.

 The $/SQFT also varies widely from the 2019 average of $916.
 The scatter chart above shows the distribution of both size of homes and their $/SQFT.
 The dots represent a home sale in 2019.